paosch/CV/README.md

 #### Communication

-My excellent communication skills have proved to be crucial to succeed in life in general (for example when I moved to London from a country which is 7,000 miles far) and also in:
-. teaching: when I lived in Madrid, I taught adults who were in vulnerable situations and who spoke no Spanish or English at all, how to write.
-. translation jobs: I have been in charge of a team of translators and used my communication skills to connect with them and make it possible to meet our targets/deadlines.
+My excellent communication skills have been essential to succeed in life in general (for example when I moved to London from a country which is 7,000 miles away), in teaching (when I lived in Madrid, I taught adults who spoke no Spanish or English at all, how to write).
+Also in translation jobs: when I was in charge of a diverse team of translators, I was able to connect with them and make it possible to meet our targets/deadlines thanks to my effective communication skills.
 In my previous job I was the one in charge of communicating with content providers in other countries due to my effective approach when dealing with them.

 #### Commitment
 I completed the first year of the BSc in Astronomy degree as a remote student, while doing an unrelated full-time job.
 With a great degree of discipline and focus, I managed to teach many mathematics and physics topics to myself from GCSE level to A-level in less than one year.

 #### Team player
 I adapt easily to my role in a team.
 In my last job, my boss and team mates praised my positive influence and saw it as crucial to the success of our team project.
-My enthusiasm, contribution, hard work, and the ability to create a pleasant working atmosphere for the team was always mentioned in the yearly appraisals both by my managers and colleagues.
+My enthusiasm, contribution, hard work, and the ability to create a pleasant working atmosphere for the team was mentioned in my yearly appraisal both by my managers and colleagues.

 #### Attention to detail
 I have a good eye for detail, I tend to notice small things that other people do not notice.
 In my translation jobs I have always edited my work thoroughly to polish the text and submit the highest-quality translation possible to customers.